BackofenLab/MICA/README.md

 generation and representation of a mean consensus profile of the input curves (after length normalization of all curves).

+The curve depiction is interactive, i.e. you can:

+- zoom in/out by holding down the `Ctrl` key in combination with the mouse wheel (zoom factor is shown in the upper right corner if < 100%)
+- select individual points of the currently highlighted curve (see selection dropdown); the selected point is highlighted and according information is provided in the upper information bar
+- drag the visualized area left/right (when zoomed in) by click+drag with the left mouse button
+- scroll left/right (when zoomed in) with the mouse wheel

 ### Landmark filtering